ArryanR/Echo-Quadruped-Robot/README.md

 This is a quadruped robot that I developed when introducing myself to engineering.
 I have started to design and code it.
 Currently, I am at v2.0.

-I have yet to implement Inverse Kinematics, Computer Vision and a robotic arm.
+I have yet to implement Computer Vision and a robotic arm.

 v2.1 image: